swimmwatch/swimmwatch/README.md

 <h4 align="left">English</h4>
 <ul>
   <li><a href="https://doubletapp.medium.com/how-to-remember-and-not-forget-implementing-and-automating-the-spaced-repetition-system-4c011afff83e" target="_blank">How to Remember and Not Forget: Implementing and Automating the Spaced Repetition System</a></li>
+  <li><a href="https://doubletapp.medium.com/from-a-button-to-production-how-we-build-telegram-mini-apps-c73e0c3a72c6" target="_blank">From a Button to Production: How We Build Telegram Mini Apps</a></li>
 </ul>

 <h3 align="left">Languages and Tools:</h3>